-DNA testing may be required for legal reasons to prove (or disprove) a biological relationship between two or more people in legal cases that have a strong involvement concerning this relationship.
-For example an alleged father may need to dispute that he should pay child maintenance for a child that he claims is not his, or a mother may want to dispute a claim that a child is the offspring of an alleged father if they want to deny them access to the child.
-These particular cases would usually relate to the Child Support Agency (CSA), which will be explained in more detail, but such testing could be used for a number of legal cases.
+DNA testing may be required to prove (or disprove) a biological relationship between two or more people in legal cases.
+For example, an alleged father may need to dispute that he should pay child maintenance for a child that he claims is not his; or a mother may want to dispute a claim that a child is the offspring of an alleged father if they want to deny them access to the child.
+These particular cases would usually relate to the Child Support Agency (CSA), but such testing could be used for a number of legal cases.

-AlphaBiolabs is UKAS ISO 17025 accredited*, so we are independently assessed to meet the highest standards, meaning our DNA testing is approved for use by the Ministry of Justice (for use in court), by the CSA and the Home Office.
+AlphaBiolabs is UKAS ISO 17025 accredited for DNA testing, so we are independently assessed to ensure we meet the highest standards.
+We are also Ministry of Justice approved to carry out parentage tests directed by civil courts in England and Wales under Section 20 of the Family Law Reform Act 1969.
 We also adhere to a strict chain of custody and remain 100% confidential during all parts of the DNA testing process.

 It is important to get their consent before any testing can take place and it may also be important to consider the impact of the consequences of DNA testing.
 You may need to consider if it is possible that a certain degree of trust may be lost on request of consent to a DNA test for this purpose, or it may even upset those with parental responsibility, such as foster parents.